vryzhov/COSC416-2024/lab6/README.md

 At this point, we are in the situation of collaborative filtering and can use the same approach as we have in Lab 5.
-Note that
-the "similarity" relation is symmetric and I use  :PEER as a non-directional relationship.
-By doing so, each node is attached to the higher number of peers under consideration (more than 5 in most cases)
+Note that the "similarity" relation is symmetric.
+In other words, `:PEER` as a non-directional relationship.
+It makes sense to ignore the direction to identify peers.
+It will make each node attached to a higher number of peers (more than 5 in most cases) thereby considering a richer peer population to derive recommendations from.

 Here is an illustration of Diana'a peers.
-The relationships go from Diana to her 5 peers but there is also a relationship  from Stacy to Diana that goes in opposite direction.
-By ignoring directionality, Stacy will be considered Diana' peer as well
+The relationships go from Diana to her 5 peers but there is also a `PEER` relationship from Stacy to Diana.
+It goes in the opposite direction.
+By ignoring directionality, Stacy will be considered Diana's sixth peer.

 ```sql
 MATCH (diana:User where diana.name IN ["Diana Robles"])